Absolventa/absolventa.github.io/_posts/2016-03-11-include-a-module-with-parameters.md

 probably not needed anywhere else in the class and this is against my sense of aesthetics.

-Now, how about **dynamically creating a module** and than including that one?
+Now, how about **dynamically creating a module** and then including that one?
 Like … a module factory?
 How do we even start?
 It's actually quite easy: the `include` statement only accepts arguments of type `Module`.
 So all we have to make sure that whatever we pass to `include` returns a proper Ruby `Module`.